RaviTejaNjr/EdgeVision/README.md

 5. On the Jetson, record `nvpmodel`, clock-lock state and fan configuration for every run.
 6. Keep long-duration thermal runs separate from the repeated short benchmark protocol.

+### CI accuracy regression gate

+`.github/workflows/ci.yml` runs on pushes and pull requests to `main`.
+It checks Python syntax and runs `tests/test_accuracy_regression.py`.

+The regression test reads the committed COCO results in `results/accuracy.csv` and compares TensorRT FP16 against the TorchScript FP32 reference.
+The allowed absolute mAP@50-95 drop is configured in `configs/params.yaml` as `0.01`.
+The current measured drop is `0.00032`, so the gate passes with substantial margin.

+The workflow was verified on GitHub Actions for commit `fea6f22`.

 ### Result storage

 Benchmark rows are append-only and include a configuration hash and git commit SHA.
 A `-dirty` suffix is added when the benchmark is run from a working tree with uncommitted changes.